Xiaohuaniu0032/SimVar2FastQ/README.md

 `-InsP1`: the left pos where you want to insert a DNA sequence

-`-InsP2`: the right pos where you wang to insert a DNA sequence
+`-InsP2`: the right pos where you want to insert a DNA sequence

 `-InsLen`: the length of insertion